-A client is someone who has entered into an agreement with a real estate professional to have that real estate professional represent them in a real estate transaction.
-In a client relationship, the real estate professional must represent the client’s best interests at all times and assist them with the transaction.
+A client is someone who has entered into an agreement with a real estate licensee to have that licensee represent them in a real estate transaction.
+In a client relationship, the licensee must represent the client’s best interests at all times and assist them with the transaction.

-A written service agreement is required when a consumer is working with a real estate professional on a residential transaction.
+A written service agreement is required when a consumer is working with a licensee on a residential transaction.
 Written service agreements are not required for commercial or rural real estate transactions, but they’re always recommended.

-The agent must act only in your best interests and put them above their own and those of other people.
-The agent must avoid conflicts of interest and must protect your negotiating position at all times.
+The licensee must act only in your best interests and put them above their own and those of other people.
+The licensee must avoid conflicts of interest and must protect your negotiating position at all times.

-The agent must obey all your lawful, reasonable, and ordinary instructions.
-If you insist on something unlawful, the agent must refuse and consider ending your relationship and the agreement.
+The licensee must obey all your lawful, reasonable, and ordinary instructions.
+If you insist on something unlawful, the licensee must refuse and may consider ending your relationship and the agreement.

-The agent must exercise reasonable care and skill in all their duties.
+The licensee must exercise reasonable care and skill in all their duties.
 They must meet the standard of a reasonable and competent member of the real estate industry.

-The agent must account for all money and property they receive while acting on your behalf.
-Everything a client puts in the care of an agent—for example, money, keys, or documents—is returned when the agreement ends.
+The licensee must account for all money and property they receive while acting on your behalf.
+Everything a client puts in the care of a licensee—for example, money, keys, or documents—must be returned when the agreement ends.

-A customer is a person seeking information or assistance in a real estate transaction from a real estate professional, but does not want that professional to represent them.
-If you’re the customer of a real estate professional, they don’t have the same obligations or responsibilities to you that they would if you were a client.
+A customer is a person seeking information or assistance in a real estate transaction from a licensee, but does not want that licensee to represent them.
+If you’re the customer of a licensee, they don’t have the same obligations or responsibilities to you that they would if you were a client.

-As a customer, the real estate professional is obligated to act honestly, ensure any information provided is correct, and exercise due care and skill at all times.
-Your real estate professional is also obligated to hold any monies received from you relating to purchasing a property in trust.
-A real estate professional can’t provide customers with advice, services that require the exercising of judgement or confidential information.
+With you as their customer, the real estate licensee is obligated to act honestly, ensure any information provided is correct, and exercise due care and skill at all times.
+The licensee is also obligated to hold any monies received from you relating to purchasing a property in trust.
+However, the licensee can’t provide you—as a customer—with advice, services that require the exercising of judgement, or confidential information.

-If you want to be the customer of a real estate professional, they may ask you to sign a customer acknowledgment form.
-The customer acknowledgment form clarifies the details of the customer relationship, and it can help avoid disputes or misunderstandings later on.
+If you want to be the customer of a real estate licensee, they may ask you to sign a customer acknowledgment form.
+The customer acknowledgment form clarifies the details of the customer relationship; it can also help avoid disputes or misunderstandings later on.